 Stuart is a famous Dublin personality.
 He was born in 1957 to a typical middle class family.
 His father David Dunne, raised twelve children in Drimnagh, a south Dublin suburb.
 Stuart developed his craft at the Focus Theatre, founded by the late Deidre O'Connell, which at that time was Dublin's sole venue for the pratice and teaching of Stanislavski's system of acting.

 Do you have questions or comments about our film?
 Do you have a theater where we could arrange a screening?
 Send us a message, and we will get back to you soon.
-Purchase the soundtrack album by phone, (313) 670-0743.

-Copyright © 2022 Kinetoscope Productions - All Rights Reserved.
+Copyright © 2024 Kinetoscope Productions - All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.